Default schema¶

 on a model whose entity class has not speecified the corresponding access permissions

-).
-The second artist will be inserted, and pksToTags
+primary-key (pk).
+The second artist will be inserted, and pksToTags will contain

 an entry for that insertion.